 Proxy pattern intent is to “Provide a surrogate or placeholder for another object to control access to it”.
 The definition itself is very clear and proxy pattern is used when we want to provide controlled access of a functionality.

 Let’s say we have a class that can run some command on the system.
-Now if we are using it, its fine but if we want to give this program to a client application, it can have severe issues because client program can issue command to delete some system files or change some settings that you don’t want.
+Now if we are using it, it’s fine but if we want to give this program to a client application, it can have severe issues because client program can issue a command to delete some system files or change some settings that you don’t want.
 Check out Proxy Pattern post for the example program with implementation details.

 Flyweight design pattern is used when we need to create a lot of Objects of a class.
 Since every object consumes memory space that can be crucial for low memory devices, such as mobile devices or embedded systems, flyweight design pattern can be applied to reduce the load on memory by sharing objects.
 String Pool implementation in java is one of the best example of Flyweight pattern implementation.
 Check out Flyweight Pattern article for sample program and implementation process.

 Facade Pattern is used to help client applications to easily interact with the system.
-Suppose we have an application with set of interfaces to use MySql/Oracle database and to generate different types of reports, such as HTML report, PDF report etc. So we will have different set of interfaces to work with different types of database.
+Suppose we have an application with a set of interfaces to use MySql/Oracle database and to generate different types of reports, such as HTML report, PDF report etc. So we will have a different set of interfaces to work with different types of database.
 Now a client application can use these interfaces to get the required database connection and generate reports.
-But when the complexity increases or the interface behavior names are confusing, client application will find it difficult to manage it.
+But when the complexity increases or the interface behavior names are confusing, the client application will find it difficult to manage it.
 So we can apply Facade pattern here and provide a wrapper interface on top of the existing interface to help client application.
 Check out Facade Pattern post for implementation details and sample program.

 When we have interface hierarchies in both interfaces as well as implementations, then bridge design pattern is used to decouple the interfaces from implementation and hiding the implementation details from the client programs.
-Like Adapter pattern, its one of the Structural design pattern.
+Like Adapter pattern, it’s one of the Structural design pattern.

 The implementation of bridge design pattern follows the notion to prefer Composition over inheritance.
 Check out Bridge Pattern post for implementation details and sample program.